Joe Mixon Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Recent Performances

-- In last week's matchup against the Ravens, Mixon ran the ball 18 times for 65 yards and scored one touchdown.
+- In last week's contest against the Ravens, Mixon carried the ball 18 times for 65 yards and scored one touchdown.

-- He chipped in with six receptions for 70 yards and scored one touchdown in the passing game.
+- Mixon also added 70 yards on six receptions and scored one receiving TD.

-- In his last three games, Mixon has piled up 181 rushing yards (60.3 per game) on 53 attempts with one touchdown.
+- During his last three games, Mixon has rushed for 181 yards (60.3 per game) on 53 carries with one touchdown.

-- He's also tacked on nine catches for 82 yards (27.3 per game) and one touchdown.
+- He's also caught nine passes for 82 yards (27.3 per game) and one touchdown.

 Mixon's Cincinnati Teammates